-[Originally published by The Nation; republished here with permission from the author (Susan J. McWilliams)]
+[Originally published in The Nation magazine and republished herein with permission from the author (Susan J. McWilliams)]

 In late March, Donald Trump opened a rally in Wisconsin by mocking the state’s governor, Scott Walker, who had just endorsed his Republican opponent, Ted Cruz.
 “He came in on his Harley,” Trump said of Walker, “but he doesn’t look like a motorcycle guy.”